 - table_open_cache

-This indicates the maximum number of tables that the server can keep open in any one table cache instance.
-If the table_open_cache value is set to high, MariaDB may start to refuse connections as the operating system runs out of file descriptors.
+This value indicates the maximum number of tables the server can keep open in a single table cache instance.
+If you set the table_open_cache

 InnoDB SETTINGS